-- On the day of your dental implant surgery, we will make you comfortable, numbing the area and using IV or oral sedation, if you’ve chosen this option.
-Dr. Smith or Dr. Domingue will place a titanium post in your jawbone.
+- On the day of your dental implant surgery, we will make you comfortable and numb the area using IV or oral sedation if you’ve chosen this option.
+Dr. Smith or Dr. Domingue will then place the titanium post in your jawbone.

-- When you come back to our dental office, we will place the abutment on top of your dental implant.
+- When you return to our dental office, we will place the abutment on your dental implant.